How to do Kendal Calling with Kids

 Ok.
 I AM going to talk car parks.
 Because there are decisions to be made here.
 DECISIONS PEOPLE!

 You can arrive at Kendal Calling on Thursday night.
 The main event runs from Friday, but there are events taking place from the Thursday, which alleviates the parking and traffic sitch.
-It does cost extra to arrive on Thursday.
+It does cost extra to arrive on Thursday, and tickets do have to be purchased separately.

 It is a massive walk.
 Even the experienced festival veteran (my husband) said it was one of the longest he’s done at a festival.